datagovuk/dgu-vagrant-puppet/README.md

     sudo puppet apply /vagrant/puppet/manifests/site.pp

-You can ignore this warning:

-    warning: Could not retrieve fact fqdn

-NB There is an issue with permissions which should be resolved in a few days.
+Provisioning will take a while, and you can ignore warnings that are listed in the section of this document titled 'Vagrant warnings'.

-## 4. Run Grunt on the assets
+## 2. Run Grunt on the assets

 Data.gov.uk uses Grunt to do pre-processing of Javascript and CSS scripts as well as images and it writes timestamps to help with cache versioning.
 Install a recent version of NodeJS:
 Ubuntu 12.04 uses an old version (0.6.x) of Node in the standard repository.